Maryland Hunting Laws and Regulations

-Is completion of a Maryland state agency-approved course required in order to buy a license?
+Is completion of the Maryland state agency-approved course required in order to buy a license?

 Yes.
 In order to buy a license, Maryland requires that first-time hunters complete a course approved by the Maryland Department of Natural Resources and IHEA-USA.
 Education is not required for hunters who can show proof of a hunting license issued prior to July 1, 1977.

 Hunting education is currently required in several U.S. states and Canadian provinces.